Swiiz/Swiiz/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🏆 My language of choice is currently rust, but i'm also fluent in javascript, java and C/C++.
+- 🏆 My language of choice is currently rust, but i'm also fluent in C/C+, java and javascript.

-- 🌱 I’m currently learning A bit of everything as always!
+- 🌱 I’m currently working on my game engine!

-- 👯 I’m looking to collaborate on Rendering/Backend related projects
+- 👯 I’m looking to collaborate on rendering / backend / science related projects

 - 💬 Talk to me about Rust, Open Source and Freelancing or Remote Opportunites.